Distressing Furniture: 6 Techniques Anyone Can Do

 How to Distress Painted Furniture With Wet Distressing

-Another way to distress painted furniture is to use a wet rag.
+Another distressing furniture technique is to use a wet rag.
 This will take off a wider amount of paint than sanding, but you won’t damage the finish of the furniture.

 Simply dampen a rag and rub it over the areas where you want to remove the paint.
 You can use a little more pressure if needed.